 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of a debt investment.
 The Foundation's investment policy provides limitations in the maturities of various types of investments.
-As of June 30, 2018, the Foundation's fixed income investments, which consist of U.S. Treasury bills and notes, U.S. Government agencies, and corporate bonds, had maturity dates as follows:
+As of June 30, 2019 and 2018, the Foundation's fixed income investments, which consist of U.S. Treasury bills and notes, U.S. Government agencies, certificates of deposit, and corporate bonds, had maturity dates as follows: